-packer inspect command takes a template and outputs the various components
+packer inspect command takes a template and outputs the various

-defines and the order they'll run, and more.
+provisioners it defines and the order they'll run, and more.

 This command is extra useful when used with machine-readable output enabled.
 The command outputs the components in a way that is parseable by machines.